-Complexity is also a useful framework for optimizing safety and disaster management from a medical perspective 32.
-It is useful to look at developments in aviation where complexity science and disaster management are already more commonplace.
+Complexity is also a useful framework for optimizing safety and disaster management from a medical perspective.32 It is useful to look at developments in aviation where complexity science and disaster management are already more commonplace.
 The reason for this is that a disaster in aviation has much more impact.
 Many people die in a plane crash, including the flight crew.
-This is an important difference with healthcare professionals, because in healthcare there is no risk of a (near) fatality.
+This is an important difference between aviation and health care because in health care there is no risk of a (near) fatality for professionals.
 In that respect, the COVID-19 pandemic is, again, exception to the rule because health workers are also at risk.
 The many disasters and fatalities from the past provided an intrinsic motivation in aviation to deal with safety and disaster management in a different way.
-At first it was assumed that the pilot was mostly responsible for a crash.
+At first, it was assumed that the pilot was mostly responsible for a crash.
 But disaster research showed that the pilot's actions were only part of the bigger picture, and there were many factors that contributed to a tragic accident.
 In other words, the complexity of a disaster is better valued, so that the essence of the problem is better understood.
 An important conclusion was that accidents cannot just be explained by an error of the pilot, this way of thinking is far too simple.
-A paradigm shift followed and lead to more restorative questions to ask 'how did it happen?' and 'what are the needs of the persons involved?' instead of 'who did it?'.
-33 The evaluation of the plane crashes played an important catalytic role toward just culture in aviation.
-Just culture is intended to address the anxiety about blame-free approaches on the one hand, and concerns about people's willingness to continue reporting safety-related matters on the other.
-33
+A paradigm shift followed and lead to more restorative questions to ask "how did it happen?" and "what are the needs of the persons involved?" instead of "who did it?"33 The evaluation of the plane crashes played an important catalytic role toward just culture in aviation.
+Just culture is intended to address the anxiety about blame-free approaches on the one hand, and concerns about people's willingness to continue reporting safety-related matters on the other hand.33